emmabindi/localvore/README.md

 for instance your model files are inheriting from ApplicationRecord (Active Record)

-so you'd explain how by inheriting from active record you get heaps of extra methods

-that then allow you to do CRUD actions on your db
+so you'd explain how by inheriting from active record you get heaps of extra methods. that then allow you to do CRUD actions on your db

-you could also talk about ApplicationController or talk about erb
+** one example of a higher level comp in my app is Active Record.
+Active Record is a module with the base class inside of it that gives our models methods that allow us to manipulate data .
+Essentially Active Record can be called on our models to CRUD records.
+In the background it is executing SQL that does this record manipulation  **

+There is also:
+Active Controller
+Active View - erb, template/partial/layout differences
+Active Storage - will also be a module that allows me to upload files in a simple manner Talk about how active storage can connect to AWS S3 (or other services)

+TALK ABOUT 3

 ----
 Describe your project’s models in terms of the relationships (active record associations) they have with each other

+- has many through

 ---

-Discuss the database relations to be implemented
+Discuss the database relations to be implemented why did i use these tables and relations and how they work

+WHY DID YOU USE A MANY TO MANY FOR EG

 ---